-Built in 1902 by Johann Schwartz as his family home, the house was originally located on 5th Avenue N.W. (between 1st Street and 2nd Street) in Altona.
+In 1902 Johann Schwartz constructed his family home.
+The house was originally located on 5th Avenue N.W. (between 1st Street and 2nd Street) in Altona.

 Johann Schwartz built his first grain elevator almost as soon as it was evident that the CPR would establish a station.
 He was an innovative, ambitious businessman, who also built elevators elsewhere and over the years realized considerable wealth.

 Many years later the house served as a residence for Elim Bible School students before it was purchased for $1.00 by what was then known as the Schwartz Heritage Group.
 This group coordinated the first restoration of the house and moved it to its current location.
 The house was then used for various exhibitions and even art classes.
 For a number of years after, it was run as a Bed & Breakfast.